MudassarCH0/Apps-Marketplace/README.md

 \
 ***Description***<br>

 Project involved review for landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites.
-You want to figure out what key factors play into the success of a Shopify app.
+The goal was to figure out what key factors that play into the success of a Shopify app.

 \
 ***Tools & Dataset***<br>

-Power BI & Shopify App Store Dataset (dataset not included because of confidentiality and file size)
+* Tools: Power BI
+* Shopify App Store Data Dictionary
+  * _apps:_ Details of the apps on Shopify apps marketplace
+  * _apps_categories:_ Join tables to connect apps with categories
+  * categories: Categories of the apps.
+Each app has multiple categories
+  * reviews: Each review (row) contains information on user opinion about the related app (rating and comment).
+Also, it contains the response from the developer if present

 \
 ***Execution***<br>